projectcontour/contour/design/quarterly-release.md

 |Q2 2022  | :negative_squared_cross_mark: | :heavy_check_mark: |:heavy_check_mark: |:heavy_check_mark: |
 |Q3 2022  | :negative_squared_cross_mark: | :negative_squared_cross_mark: |:heavy_check_mark: |:heavy_check_mark: | :heavy_check_mark: |

-## Upstream depdendency management
+## Upstream dependency management

 There are some unresolved questions about upstream dependencies and their release cadences, but some best guesses:
 * Kubernetes releases three times per year.
-We will investigate which Contour releaase is the best one to upgrade our Kubernetes dependencies and update this document at a later date.
+We will investigate which Contour release is the best one to upgrade our Kubernetes dependencies and update this document at a later date.
 * Envoy releases quarterly, we will attempt to ensure that Contour releases harmonize with Envoy releases.
 * Go releases every six months, we will most likely upgrade Go soon after it is released.